-7 Conclusions
+8 Conclusions

 In this paper, we have described our work in progress with Help&Learn, a peer-topeer agent-oriented architecture, aimed at providing its users with a rich environment for both collaborative and individual use of knowledge.
-In order to do so, results on collaborative learning [6,10,15] and KM related research [5,7,8,13] have been used in the conceptualization and modeling of H&L. We take an agent-oriented perspective on system architecture, where agents play a crucial role in supporting the effectiveness, flexibility and personalization of the whole process.
-Following, we apply an agent-oriented modeling approach (AORML), which proved to be an effective modeling language for our purposes.
+In order to do so, results on collaborative learning [8,12] and KM related research [5,6,7] have been used in the conceptualization and modeling of H&L. We take an agent-oriented perspective on system architecture, where agents play a crucial role in supporting the effectiveness, flexibility and personalization of the whole process.
+Following, we apply an agentoriented modeling approach (AORML), which proved to be an effective modeling language for our purposes.
 On the one hand, AOR models have led us thoroughly to this specification of H&L, aiding us on a system's requirements specification, analysis and initial design cycles.
 On the other hand, this experimentation has also provided us with feedback on how AORML can be extended, adding new constructs to facilitate agent-oriented modeling.
+Finally, this work has led us to the elicitation of relevant research focuses and questions (presented in section 7), which form our research agenda for the future.